Customizing Graph Neural Networks using Path Reweighting: Related Work

 \subsection{Graph Neural Networks}

-Graph neural networks (GNNs) \cite{2005A,2009GNN,YANG202263,LU2021140} aim to learn the graph-structured information.
-They learn a vector representation for each node by aggregating its neighbors' information.
-The core difference among different GNNs is the message passing (aggregation) method~\cite{2017neural}.
-For example, to aggregate information, GCN~\cite{GCN} proposes graph convolution layer, and GAT~\cite{GAT} presents graph attention layer.
-Recently, lots of works focus on resolving the issue of over-smoothing for deep GNNs~\cite{chen2020simple, DBLP:conf/icml/WuSZFYW19,zhu2021simple,YUAN2022}.
-CustomGNN provides a novel view to learn the graph-structured data, which focuses on learning the high-level semantics of paths for specific downstream applications.
-This method can naturally prevent the above-mentioned issues of traditional GNNs.
+The aim of GNNs is to learn the information structured in a graph.
+They achieve this by aggregating the information from neighboring nodes and learning a vector representation for each node.
+The core difference among different GNNs lies in their method of message passing (aggregation)~\cite{2017neural}.
+For example, to aggregate information, GCN~\cite{GCN} proposed a graph convolution layer.
+GAT~\cite{GAT} presented graph attention layer, utilizing the feature similarity among nodes.
+Following GAT, \citet{GENG2022126} introduced graph correlated attention recurrent neural network for the task of multivariate time series forecasting. \citet{he2022neighbors} proposed graph selective attention networks (SAT) to filter out irrelevant neighbors when computing attention.
+In contrast to GAT, \citet{Zhang2020Adaptive} and \citet{he2021learning} further discussed the significance of structural information when computing attention.
+Specifically, \citet{Zhang2020Adaptive} proposed adaptive structural fingerprint (ADSF) which perceives structures by Gaussian decay and nonparametric decay; \citet{he2021learning} introduced graph conjoint attention networks (CATs) where the structural information is fused by a proposed structural intervention generation module.
+However, the aforementioned two attention-based methods only attempt to perceive structural and feature information, which can be considered a subset of what CustomGNN attempts to perceive.
+On top of structures and features, CustomGNN, more importantly, can effectively perceive more fine-grained information, i.e., paths, and CustomGNN tends to extract high-level semantics of paths that are magnitude for different tasks.
+On the other hand, recently, lots of work focused on resolving the issue of over-smoothing for deep GNNs~\cite{chen2020simple,HE2023222,LI202250,DBLP:conf/icml/WuSZFYW19,zhu2021simple}.
+CustomGNN provides a novel view to learn graph-structured data, which focuses on learning the high-level semantics of paths for specific downstream applications.
+This approach naturally addresses the aforementioned issues associated with traditional GNNs.